 No potential public health and safety concerns have been identified in the assessment of canola line Westar-Oxy-235.
-On the basis of the data submitted with the present application, refined oil derived from bromoxynil-tolerant canola line Westar-Oxy-235 is considered to be as safe and nutritious as refined oil derived from conventional canola varieties.
+On the basis of the data submitted with the present application, and other available information, oil derived from bromoxynil-tolerant canola line Westar-Oxy-235 is considered to be as safe and nutritious as refined oil derived from conventional canola varieties.